 Acknowledgment of Traditional Indigenous Territories

 We recognize that our work, and the work of our grantees, takes place on traditional Indigenous territories across Ontario.
-We also wish to acknowledge that the Ontario Trillium Foundation’s head office is located on the traditional Indigenous territory of the Huron-Wendat, Haudenosaunee, and most recently, the territory of the Mississaugas of the New Credit.
+We also wish to acknowledge that the Ontario Trillium Foundation’s head office is located on the traditional Indigenous territory of the Huron-Wendat, Haudenosaunee, and most recently, the territory of the Mississaugas of the Credit.

 This territory is part of the Dish with One Spoon Treaty, an agreement between the Anishinaabeg, Haudenosaunee and allied nations to peaceably share and care for the resources around the Great Lakes.
 This territory is also covered by the Upper Canada Treaties.